 Health claims are related to the relationship between food and health, rather than what is in the product.
 There are two types of these health claims:

-High level: this refers to a nutrient which has a relationship to a serious disease or to a factor associated with disease.
+This refers to a nutrient which has a relationship to a serious disease or to a factor associated with disease.
 For example, a diet high in calcium can aid in preventing osteoporosis in people over 65 years old.

 There is some regulation regarding claims such as fat and sugar free, but currently these are not regulated by FSANZ, although there is further research going into whether this needs to be regulated.
 These claims can be made by manufacturers at their own discretion, but should not be misleading to consumers.
 Many companies have been fined for going against the regulations set by FSANZ for claims.